clayburn/streampipes/streampipes-extensions/streampipes-processors-llm-jvm/src/main/resources/org.apache.streampipes.processors.llm.jvm.multimodel/documentation.md

 ### Output

-Each event is forwarded with an extra field (`llmOutput` by default) containing the model’s answer.
+Each event is forwarded with an extra field (`llmResponse` by default) containing the model’s answer.
 Conversation state is kept **in‑memory** and reset when the pipeline stops/restarts.